lukes/profiling/README.md

 Profiler.run do
   # Slow code here...
 end

-# or

-Profiler.run("some-label") do
-  # Slow code here...
-end
 ```

-The next time you call the code it will be profiled and three files will be written into a directory `profiling`, and in the second example `profiling/some-label`.
+The next time you call the code it will be profiled and three files will be written into a directory called `profiling`.

 ### Files Generated